 Memes are basically just hilarious inside-jokes on the internet that are the only source of joy for some people.
+Without memes, they're lost.
+So don't be like them, and make sure you always have memes at the ready.

 A very meme-inspired proposal.
 I recently did an engagement session for this wonderful couple and this photo was a last minute idea we threw together.